- What Is Jaundice In Babies?

 - Physiological jaundice, also called physiologic jaundice, appears two to four days after birth and disappears in a couple of weeks.
 It is considered normal in newborns since the liver is young and is developing its ability to process bilirubin (1).
 About 50% newborns suffer from this condition (2).

-- Breastfeeding jaundice, also called malnutrition jaundice, occurs when the baby is not fed enough breastmilk, maybe because the mother is unable to produce breastmilk or she has not been knowing if the baby is full.
+- Breastfeeding jaundice, also called malnutrition jaundice, occurs when the baby is not fed enough breastmilk, maybe because the mother is unable to produce breastmilk or she has not fed her baby adequately.
 Breastfeeding jaundice is not due to a problem in the breastmilk, but due to its deficiency that affects the liver’s abilities.
-Along with yellowness, the baby will become underweight.
+Along with yellowness, the baby will significant weight loss.
 Breastfeeding jaundice affects 5 to 10% of newborns and resolves when the baby receives adequate breastmilk.

-- Breastmilk jaundice is caused by biochemical abnormalities in the mother’s milk that prevent the baby’s liver from breaking down the bilirubin (5).
+- Breastmilk jaundice is caused by a normal biochemical enzyme in the mother’s milk that prevents the baby’s liver from breaking down the bilirubin (5).
 The condition appears four to seven weeks after birth and affects 10% of newborns.
 It is not harmful and resolves on its own in 12 weeks.

 - Jaundice of hemolysis, also known as Rh and ABO incompatibility jaundice, occurs when the mother’s and fetus’ blood group are not the same.
 In such cases, the mother’s body releases antibodies that destroy the fetus’ RBCs.
-This surge the bilirubin in the infant’s body, and the baby is born with jaundice.
-First symptoms of jaundice are noticed 24 hours after birth and this jaundice in neonates is serious yet, rare.
+This rapid destruction of RBCs leads to a surge of bilirubin, resulting in jaundice.
+In the more serious and severe Rh incompatibility, jaundice may even appear before 24 hours of life.

 - Pathological jaundice leads to prolonged jaundice in the newborn as it could be a liver disease.
 There are numerous reasons for a liver disease, but the most common one is hepatitis.
 Hepatitis is caused by any hepatitis virus – A, B, C, D, or E – contracted by the infant (6).
+However, in the newborn, hepatitis B & C are the commonest types encountered.
 Biliary atresia, a rare condition, could also cause jaundice.
 The bile duct gets blocked leading to bile stagnation, which scars liver tissue eventually failing the liver (7).

 The different kinds of jaundice share the same symptoms.